aws-samples/mediaconvert-dynamic-jobsettings/README.md

 ## Cleanup
 To delete the stack and all associated resources, run below command.

 Note: The S3 buckets for both the source and destination have removalPolicy configured.
-As a result, when the MediaConvertStack.ts stack is destroyed, all files and buckets will be automatically deleted.
+As a result, when the MediaConvertStack is destroyed, all files and buckets will be automatically deleted.

 Navigate to `cdk` folder on terminal window and run the following command.
 ```